2023 Summer Intersession

 Q: What is ELOP?

-A: An expanded Learning Opportunities (After School) Program offered to all students who are English Language Learners, who qualify for Free and Reduced Price Meals, and who are homeless or foster youth.
+A: An expanded Learning Opportunities (After School) Program offered to all students who qualify for Free and Reduced Price Meals, and who are homeless or foster youth.

 Q: Where is the Summer Intersession this year?

-A: The Summer Intersession will be held at Ruby Bridges Elementary School for all ELOP students throughout the island.
+A: The Summer Camp will be held at Love Elementary School for all ELOP students throughout the island.

-Q: How do I apply for ELOP Summer Intersession?
+Q: How do I apply for the ELOP Summer Camp?

 Q: When will I find out if my child is accepted?